LAKE ATHENS TEXAS FAMILY RETREAT: DOGWOOD TRAIL

-This East Texas lake home is the main house in a development of nine ten-acre lots called Dogwood Trail.
+This is the main house for an East Texas lake escape and retreat from the big city in a development of nine ten-acre lots called Dogwood Trail.
 Dallas architect, Steve Chambers, AIA, designed it for a couple who wanted a universal design and accessibility to one main level.
 Guest rooms and bath are on the second floor.

 The Setting and History